inferno986return/SurvivalManual-ebook/e-book/ConversionNotes.md

 * In Apps, added a morse code chart from Wikipedia (and attributed as public domain).
 Its 372px wide, close to the 350px that many of the other diagrams have.
 * In Apps, made SOS morse code bold and replaced full-stops with bullet symbols, then hyphens with em dashes.
 * In Apps, replaced ASIN for the BioLight camp stove to: B01FWRICY6
+* In Kit, removed hyphen from "Multi-Tool", also consistent with appendix.
+* In Kit, added Amazon link for LifeStraw (ASIN: B07C56LR6N).
 * In Medicine, the figure 4-1 image is not available on the wiki, but is on the app.
 What's going on there?
 * In Water, corrected "dehydrate" typo in the fluids table (I also need to get a proper table CSS class going there)
 * In Food, added an ordered list for several lists that were marked with an asterisk including the fish poisoning list.